CTC++ supports Symbian OS C/C++ code test coverage

 package.

-- Usage (running the instrumented programs) is possible in
+- Usage (running the instrumented programs) is possible in normal "street

-normal "street phones" (having Symbian OS v9.x)
+phones" (having Symbian OS v9.x or later)

 - The code under test is user-mode code